 Now that you’ve been keeping a list of all your accomplishments in your tracker, it shouldn’t be difficult to scan it and come up with those things you really want your boss to remember.

 Your goal should be to pick achievements that show different parts of your skillset.
 For example, you could choose one thing that shows your leadership ability, which shows your technical expertise and shows how much of a great team player you are.
-(By the way, you can check out our best leadership books for women!)
+(By the way, check out our articles on the best leadership books for women and top leadership lessons for women!)

 Even if you’ve managed to complete 13 projects throughout the year, thoroughly explaining the top 3–5 will force you to focus on quality and not quantity.
 No one—not even your manager—wants to read a 3–page report on why you’re the best person on the team.